Chia-Network/website/webroot/faq/faq.md

 + <b>Q: How is Chia any different from other storage coins such as Burst?</b>

-A: Because burstcoin doesn't have the proof of time component, there are some attacks that make it unsuitable as a mining algorithm.
+A: Burstcoin doesn't have the proof of time component therefore there are attacks that make it unsuitable as a mining algorithm.
+Additionally, Chia simplifies the math used for proofs of space.
+Chia also inherits the real world deployment experience of the Bitcoin protocol.